Chiquis Rivera

-Janney Marín "Chiquis" Rivera (born June 26, 1985) is an American singer and television personality.
+Janney Marin (jay-née Marin; born June 26, 1985), known professionally as Chiquis Rivera, is an American singer and television personality.
 She is the eldest daughter of singer Jenni Rivera.
 She began her singing career in early 2014, releasing her first single "Paloma Blanca" as a tribute to her mother.

 She made her television debut with her reality show Jenni Rivera Presents: Chiquis & Raq-C and also appeared on her mother's hit spin-off reality show I Love Jenni.
 Rivera's debut album, Ahora, was released on June 2, 2015.
 Her memoir, Forgiveness, was published on April 7, 2015, and its sequel, Unstoppable, on February 2, 2022.

 Rivera is the recipient of three Latin Grammy Awards, two Lo Nuestro Awards, and two Grammy nominations.

 Life

 Janney Marín Rivera was born and raised in California.
-She is daughter of Regional Mexican star, Jenni Rivera and her first husband, José Trinidad Marín.
+She is daughter of regional Mexican star, Jenni Rivera and her first husband, José Trinidad Marín.
 She is the first child of both her parents, has one younger sister, Jacquelin, one brother, Mikey, and two half-siblings from her mother's second marriage.
 Rivera is Presbyterian and attends church regularly with her family.